Informatievlaanderen/VSDS-LDES-E2E-testing/e2e-test/use-cases/gtfs-and-rt/4.multi-view/README.md

 * the `LdesClient` component property `Datasource url` should be `http://ldes-server-simulator/api/v1/ldes/mobility-hindrances` -- **note** that we use an alias here to ease the use of different data sets
 * the `InvokeHTTP` component property `Remote URL` should be `http://ldes-server:8080/mobility-hindrances` and the property `HTTP method` should be `POST`

-The test data set contains only one version object spanning multiple tiles and therefore consists of a [single file containing one member](./data/six-members.jsonld).
+The test data set contains only one version object spanning multiple tiles and therefore consists of a [single file containing six members](./data/six-members.jsonld).
 This data set is used:
 * to demonstrate the geospatial bucketizer's ability to correctly create (multiple) buckets for a given member based on the configured property,
 * to verify that the generated buckets values (`ldes:bucket`) are not present in the generated fragments and
 * to illustrate the current strategy used by the geospatial fragmentation to create fragments and the relations included.